 The building process for prefab homes with SIPs moves faster because early construction phases happen in a factory, and on-site assembly requires less skilled labor.
-In fact, many small home builders build their house kits themselves.
+Many small home builders build their house kits themselves.
 This helps building companies become far more efficient, ultimately enabling them to pass lowered costs to homebuyers.

-A traditional stick-built house will be built one stud at a time, piece by piece and requiring skilled labor.
-After the studs are erected, insulation and sheathing must be added.
+A traditional stick-built house will be built one stud at a time, piece by piece and requiring skilled carpentry labor.
+After framing the house with studs, insulation and sheathing must be added.
 Not only are these steps labor-intensive, but they also have to be performed in sequence.

 Panelized small house kits combine all of these steps into one, including the framing, insulation, and sheathing.
 Additionally, SIPs panels require fewer total pieces to assemble, despite the fact they can run as large as 8 ft x 24 ft.
 Essentially, one SIP panel takes the place of 18 studs, insulation, and sheathing.